HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 4. Since local copies of the referenced resources are maintained by the intermediary, the intermediary must periodically query the Referral Source for updates to the referenced resources
 5. There are two versions of the [Indirect Referral] -- one where the CBO / Performer has a FHIR API (e.g. [Direct Referral]) and one where the CBO / Performer uses a FHIR enabled application (e.g. [Direct Referral Light])

-{% include img.html img="DetailedIndirectReferral.svg" caption="Figure 3: Detailed Indirect Referral" %}
+{% include img.html img-"DetailedIndirectReferral.svg" caption-"Figure 3: Detailed Indirect Referral" %}

 ####  Indirect Referral with Direct Light CBO